gretarmark/gretarmark.github.io/_posts/2023-12-02-RMS-Control.md

 ![Fig 2]({{ site.baseurl }}/images/RMS/RMS_fig2.png "zero order"){:width="80%"}
 **Figure 2: Squared sine wave (black) and its RMS value (red).**

-From this, let's move on to control theory and take a look at how it is used there.
+From this point, let's delve into control theory and explore how it is applied.
 In optimal control, the quadratic cost function is calculated using similar method.
 From [3], a performance index is given by

 $$\int_0^{\infty} |r(t) - y(t)| \, dt \qquad \qquad (5)$$